top of page

 #8 - Do NOT Post Your Location

-A lot of people ask me if I get scared of other people going solo, and to be honest, no, I don't, you are so often alone up in the hills, and therefore no one sees you.
-So, as long as you do not post on social media your route and when you are going, and for wild camping, do not post pictures that could give away where you are; save them for when you get back.
-If you see anyone up in the hills, they are probably there for the same reason as you camping, running or hiking; I feel far safer up in the hills than in the city centre.
+A lot of people ask me if I get scared of other people going solo, and to be honest, no, I don't.
+You are so often alone up in the hills, and therefore, no one sees you.
+So, as long as you do not post your route on social media, and when you are going wild camping, do not post pictures that could give away where you are; save them for when you get back.
+If you see anyone up in the hills, they are probably there for the same reason as you: camping, running or hiking.
+I feel far safer up in the mountains than in the city centre.

-I hope you have enjoyed reading this post and that it has given you an idea of how to stay safe and what gear you need when you go out on your own.
+I hope you have enjoyed reading this post.
+It has given you an idea of how to stay safe and what gear you need when you go out on your own.
 If you are still unsure about wild camping on your own, then why not try at a campsite on your own first and see how you like that?
-I've recently visited a campsite that I recommend for this purpose as you still get a 'nearly' wild camp feel, and it's in the heart of The Lake District (read about it here).
+I've recently visited a campsite that I recommend for this purpose as you still get a 'nearly' wild camp feel, and it's in the heart of The Lake District.
+Read about it here.

-If you do need to call Mountain Rescue - When reporting an emergency or injury, it is important to provide as much relevant information as possible.
+If you do need to call Mountain Rescue - When reporting an emergency or injury, it is essential to provide as much relevant information as possible.
 This includes the location, with a grid reference if available, as well as the name, gender, and age of the person in need of assistance.
 The nature of the injuries or emergency should also be specified, along with the number of people in the affected party.
-Additionally, it is important to provide your mobile phone number for contact purposes.
+Additionally, it is essential to provide your mobile phone number for contact purposes.
 In the event of an emergency, dial 999 or 112 and ask for the police and mountain rescue.
-It is important to stay in the same location until contacted by the rescue team, and if a further call is necessary, the same procedure should be followed.
+It is essential to stay in the exact location until contacted by the rescue team, and if a further call is necessary, the same procedure should be followed.

 Please subscribe to my monthly newsletter to get more hiking routes, gear reviews, and much more straight to your inbox.

-If you have any questions or comments on anything you have read, please contact me here
+If you have any questions or comments on anything you have read, please get in touch with me here.

 If you don't already use the Ordnance Survey App, you can download it here, enabling you to download GPX routes.
 I use this App to plan all my hikes, and as its OS, it mirrors the paper map you should always use in conjunction.

 Disclaimer: These suggestions are what I do to stay safe, and I'm not suggesting these are foolproof or will keep you safe.
 It is just what I do!
 My biggest suggestion is to go on a mountain training day so you can learn the skills you need to stay safe, mainly navigation.
-Please contact me if you feel anything is wrong with this article.
+Please get in touch with me if you feel anything is wrong with this article.

 Related Posts